Skip to main content

 3. Election Phase The solutions, ordered by score from best to worst, are validated in order.
 The first valid solution is kept.
 All remaining (unchecked) solutions are discarded and deposits are returned.

 Submitting a solution is not equivalent to voting; rather, it is equivalent to counting votes that have been cast by stakers who have already chosen which validators to nominate.
 Since the election algorithm is relatively computationally burdensome, the election process is designed to securely perform the computation off-chain.
-You can use the Polkadot Staking Miner tool, which is compatible with Zenchain's election system, to generate and submit solutions during the signed phase.
+You can use the Polkadot Staking Miner tool, which is compatible with ZenChain's election system, to generate and submit solutions during the signed phase.